Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Physical Education/Verbal Signals.md

 - "Wait": car coming at an intersection
 - "Clear": no car at an intersection
 - "On your left": passing at left
+- "Contact lost": some bikes in the back were cut off.
+- "Contact regained": they returned to the group.